-Pre-Start Inspection
+Pre Start Inspection

-- 1. Remove the front and side service panels. - 2.
-Check that any shipping blocks have been removed. - 3.
+- 1. Remove the two front panels. - 2.
+Check that all shipping blocks have been removed. - 3.
+Remove any and all packing tape (check inside the storage bin). - 4.
 Inspect the interior of the machine for loose screws or wires.
 Check that no refrigerant lines are rubbing each other.
-Check that the fan blade turns freely (air cooled).

-4. Check that the unit is installed correctly according to the final check list (page 8).
+Check that the fan blade on air cooled models turns freely. - 5.
+Check that the machine is installed correctly according to the final check list.